 Scoliosis is a curvature of the spine to the right or left, creating a C or S shaped spine.
 It usually begins at puberty during growth spurts.
 Most people with scoliosis will have mild symptoms that can be managed by staying active and using therapies and tools that manage muscle tension and discomfort.
 What do Myotherapists do to help someone with scoliosis?
 As always, we start with an assessment.
 We'll look at your back, and how you move and check where you feel pain during your movement.
 You'll probably notice you have regular patterns that your scoliosis follows - like one hip or shoulder sitting higher than the other, one shoulder that rolls forward or backward more, or a particular painful spot that gets really tight or feels like it builds up pressure.
 Hands on massage treatment is always a favourite with our patients.
 Why?
 It feels good!
 And it helps to stimulate the over-tired muscles supporting the spine.
 This can help reduce the muscle tension and fatigue, and let those high-pressure areas feel some relief.
 Cupping is a technique that works particularly well for a lot of our scoliosis patients.
 We use cupping to help get a quick change in muscle tightness and reduce trigger point areas, while also bringing lots of new, fresh blood to the muscles to help them heal and release.
 The cups have a pressure valve and a pump that we use to create the gentle suction effect, which stretches the muscles and connective tissue under and around each cup, and stimulates increased bloodflow to that area.
 They can feel a little pinchy at first especially over tight areas, but after a few minutes that feeling usually goes away, and when the suction is broken the pressure releases and leaves the muscles feeling warm, stretched and more mobile.
 The relief that comes after a treatment can be extended by using taping to help support your spine, hips and shoulders.
 Did you know you can keep the tape on for up to a week?
 How often do I need to see a Myotherapist?
 When you first come in, we like to see you again within 1-2 weeks to see how your first treatment settles in.
 From there we can work out the best schedule for you to keep painful flare ups at bay.
 This is really different person to person, but the average is about every 2-4 weeks - for some people we spend a little longer doing weekly treatments until it starts lasting longer, and for some people we can move to a 6-8 week schedule.
 If you experience a pain flare up, come in for an appointment so we can settle the flare as quickly as possible and get you back to your normal maintenance routine.
 How do I get an appointment?
 Appointments can be made online or you can phone Mel on 0401212934.
 Does this sound familiar?

 These can be signs of hip bursitis, which is an inflammatory condition that can be a very common cause of hip pain.
+The good news is that we help people with this all the time, and we can get you started on a treatment program to help reduce the pain and build up the strength in your hip!
 What is Bursitis?

 Categories